 Access to Health Services, Food Safety, Health-Related Quality of Life & Well-Being, Nutrition and Weight Status, Social Determinants of Health

 This work is licensed under a Creative Commons Attribution-Noncommercial 3.0 License

-Capata, Michael; Crane, Ian; Goller, Taylor; Li, Angie; McElroy, Erin; Quinlan, Noah; Shamsian, Deborah; Delaney, Thomas; and Jemison, Jill, "An Evaluation of Food Insecurity & Health Behavior among Rural Community Supported Agriculture (CSA) Participants" (2014).
+Capata, Michael; Crane, Ian; Goller, Taylor; Li, Angie; McElroy, Erin; Quinlan, Noah; Shamsian, Deborah; Delaney, Thomas; Jemison, Jill; Feenan, Paul; and Knauft, Breck, "An Evaluation of Food Insecurity & Health Behavior among Rural Community Supported Agriculture (CSA) Participants" (2014).
 Public Health Projects, 2008-present.
 200.